ome/omero-documentation/omero/users/cli/overview.rst

         $ bin/omero help admin       # same as bin/omero admin -h

-    In addition to the |CLI| commands which can be listed using :option:`--list`, :program:`omero help` can be used to retrieve information about the `debug` and `env` options::
+    In addition to the |CLI| commands which can be listed using :option:`omero help --list`, :program:`omero help` can be used to retrieve information about the `debug` and `env` options::

         $ bin/omero help debug     # display help about debugging options